Long QT syndrome care at Mayo Clinic

 Your Mayo Clinic care team

-Doctors at Mayo Clinic provide care for you as a whole person.
-Doctors take the time to get to know you and work with you to provide exactly the care you need.
-Mayo doctors evaluate each person's condition and establish an individualized treatment program.
+- Individualized approach.
+Health care providers at Mayo Clinic provide care for you as a whole person.
+They take the time to get to know you and work with you to provide exactly the care you need.
+Mayo care providers evaluate each person's condition and establish an individualized treatment program.

 Expertise and rankings

-Mayo Clinic cardiologists, cardiac surgeons and others have extensive experience and expertise in diagnosing and treating people with all types of heart conditions, including long QT syndrome.
-Mayo doctors evaluate and treat more than 1,000 people with long QT syndrome each year.
+Mayo Clinic cardiologists, cardiovascular surgeons and others have extensive experience and expertise in diagnosing and treating people with all types of heart conditions, including long QT syndrome.
+Mayo care providers evaluate and treat more than 4,000 people with long QT syndrome each year.

 Nationally recognized expertise